Antebellum Plantation Home, Greene County, GA Old Plantation Home, Greene County, GA

 Greene County, Georgia

-In the mid-1780s, a relatively small group of settlers maintained residence in Greene County while the threats from the Creeks lingered.
+In the mid-1780s, only a small number of settlers remained in Greene County while the threats from Creek raids lingered.
 Capt.
-John Hill, a veteran of the Revolutionary War, received an 862½-acre tract of land on Richland Creek in 1785 for his mililtary service during the war.
-Richland flows north from the Oconee River, putting Hill's farm in the contested borderland region.
-Between 1788 and 1793, the Creeks made numerous raids on his farm, stealing horses, cattle, and hogs.
+John Hill, a veteran of the Revolutionary War, received an 862½-acre tract of land on Richland Creek in 1785 for his military service.
+Since Richland flows north from the Oconee River, Hill's farm lay squarely within the contested borderland.
+Between 1788 and 1793, Creek warriors made repeated attacks on his property, stealing horses, cattle, and hogs.
 On at least one occasion, Capt.
-Hill and his son, Joseph L. Hill, tracked the Creeks across the Oconee River and "a considerable distance into the Indian Nation," but they failed to find the Creek raiders or their stolen livestock.
-During this period, Joseph L. Hill said that "there were considerable signs of Indians to be seen near the house & round the plantation."2
+Hill and his son, Joseph L. Hill, tracked the Creeks across the Oconee River and "a considerable distance into the Indian Nation," but failed to recover the livestock.
+During this period, Joseph recalled that "there were considerable signs of Indians to be seen near the house & round the plantation."2 Capt.
+John Hill and his family persevered, and the Creek threat gradually abated by about 1802 as increased white settlement pushed the frontier farther west.

-Capt.
-John Hill and his family persevered, and the Creek threat abated by about 1802 as increased white settlement pushed the frontier further westward.
-In the early 1790s, Capt.
-William Blanks, another Revolutionary War veteran, settled in Greene County, followed a few years later by a group of settlers from Orange County, North Carolina: John Riley and his brothers-in-law, Jacob Finley and James R. Gray.
+Despite the continued threat from the Creeks, settlers began pouring into Greene County beginning in the 1790s.
+Among the newcomers were Capt.
+William Blanks, another Revolutionary War veteran, and a group of settlers from Orange County, North Carolina–John Riley and his brothers-in-law, Jacob Finley and James R. Gray.

 Some Early Settlers of Greene County, Georgia